tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 The Dispatcher provides a simple means to separate the sites from each other: The `statfiles-level`.

-It is a number that defines from which level in the filesystem on, two subtrees are considered independent.
+It is a number that defines from which level in the filesystem on, two subtrees are considered "independent".

 Let's look at the default case where the statfileslevel is 0.

  ![/statfileslevel "0": The_ _.stat_ _is created in the docroot.
 The invalidation domain spans the whole installation including all sites](assets/chapter-1/statfile-level-0.png)

-*/statfileslevel "0": The_ _.stat_ _is created in the docroot.
-The invalidation domain spans the whole installation including all sites*
+`/statfileslevel "0":` The `.stat` file is created in the docroot.
+The invalidation domain spans the whole installation including all sites.

 Whichever file is invalidated, the `.stat` file at the very top of the dispatchers docroot is always updated.
-So when you invalidate `/content/site-b/home`, also all files in `/content/site-a` are invalidated too, as they are now older than the .stat file in the docroot.
-Clearly not what you need, when you invalidate site-b.
+So when you invalidate `/content/site-b/home`, also all files in `/content/site-a` are invalidated too, as they are now older than the `.stat` file in the docroot.
+Clearly not what you need, when you invalidate `site-b`.

-In this example you would rather set the `statfileslevel` to 1.
+In this example you would rather set the `statfileslevel` to `1`.

-Now if you publish and thus invalidate `/content/site-b/home` or any other resource below `/content/site-b`, the .stat file is created at `/content/site-b/`.
+Now if you publish - and thus invalidate `/content/site-b/home` or any other resource below `/content/site-b`, the `.stat` file is created at `/content/site-b/`.

 Content below `/content/site-a/` is not affected.
-This content would be compared to a .stat file at `/content/site-a/`.
+This content would be compared to a `.stat` file at `/content/site-a/`.
 We have created two separate invalidation domains.

  ![A statfileslevel "1" creates different invalidation domains](assets/chapter-1/statfiles-level-1.png) *A statfileslevel "1" creates different invalidation domains*

 Large installations usually are structured a bit more complex and deeper.
 A common scheme is to structure sites by brand, country and language.
-In that case you can set the statfileslevel even higher.
-"1" would create invalidation domains per brand, "2" per country and "3" per language.
+In that case you can set the statfileslevel even higher. _1_ would create invalidation domains per brand, _2_ per country and _3_ per language.

 ### Necessity of a Homogenous Site Structure